 time of the apostles, and which was spreading rapidly among many of the

-The Jews believed in the physical resurrection of the body, although the Sadducees did not;
+Nicodemus, as a Pharisee, believed in the physical resurrection of the body while the Sadducees did not;

 and neither did the Greeks.
 (Luke 20:27; Acts 23:6-8; 17:31,32) Jesus himself,